 What Are Crimes Involving Moral Turpitude?

 Whether a crime involves moral turpitude is not specifically defined by the I.N.A., and no one will ever find "Crime of moral turpitude" written in their police record.
 The definition has been left to U.S. courts to determine in individual cases.
-Even this has not led to any comprehensive list, because crimes are defined slightly differently within every state's laws, and the facts of individual cases may alter the analysis.
+Even this has not led to any comprehensive list, because crimes are defined slightly differently within every state's laws, and the facts of individual cases can alter the analysis.

 An oft-repeated legal standard says that moral turpitude "refers generally to conduct that shocks the public conscience as being inherently base, vile, or depraved, contrary to the rules of morality and the duties owed between man and man, either one’s fellow man or society in general."